team-1-b/team_b_receipt-and-invoice-digitizer/README.md

 ---

-## 👨‍💻 Author

-**Receipt Vault Team**

----

-## 🙏 Acknowledgments

-- Google Gemini AI for powerful text extraction
-- Streamlit for the amazing web framework
-- PaddleOCR for OCR capabilities
-- All open-source contributors

----

 ## 📞 Support

-For support, email support@receiptvault.com or open an issue on GitHub.
+For support, open an issue on GitHub.

 ---